binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 (2012-11-23) `auxiliary/admin/smb/psexec_command`
 "Microsoft Windows Authenticated Administration Utility"

    This module passes the valid administrator credentials, then executes a single arbitrary Windows command on one or more target systems, using a similar technique to the PsExec utility provided by SysInternals.
-This will not trigger AV as no binaries are uploaded, we are simply leveraging cmd.exe. but it also does not provide a meterpreter shell.
+This will not trigger AV as no binaries are uploaded, we are simply leveraging cmd.exe, but nor does it provide a Meterpreter shell.
 Concatenating commands with '&' does not work

 3. [`psexec_loggedin_users`](https://www.rapid7.com/db/modules/auxiliary/scanner/smb/psexec_loggedin_users)
 (2012-12-05) `auxiliary/scanner/smb/psexec_loggedin_users`
 "Microsoft Windows Authenticated Logged In Users Enumeration"

-   This module passes the valid administrator credentials, then using a similar technique to that of the PsExec utility queries the HKU base registry key on the remote machine with reg.exe to get the list of currently logged in users.
+   This module passes the valid administrator credentials, then using a similar technique to that of the PsExec utility, queries the HKU base registry key on the remote machine with reg.exe to get the list of currently logged in users.
 Notice this is a scanner module, so it can be run against many target machines concurrently

 4. [`psexec_psh`](https://www.rapid7.com/db/modules/exploit/windows/smb/psexec_psh)
 (2013-1-21) `exploit/windows/smb/psexec_psh`
 "Microsoft Windows Authenticated Powershell Command Execution"

    This module passes the valid administrator credentials as usual, then attempts to execute a powershell payload using a similar technique to the PsExec utility.
-This method is far less likely to be detected by AV because: PowerShell is native to Windows, each payload is unique because it is your script and it is just base64 encoded, more likely to escape signature based detection, it also never gets written to disk.
-It is executed from the commandline using the `-encodedcommand ` flag and provides the familiar Meterpreter shell
+This method is far less likely to be detected by AV because PowerShell is native to Windows, each payload is unique because it is your script and it is base64 encoded, more likely to escape signature based detection.
+It also never gets written to disk and is executed from the commandline using the `-encodedcommand ` flag.
+It also provides the familiar Meterpreter shell

    * "_A persist option is also provided to execute the payload in a while loop in order to maintain a form of persistence._"
    * "_In the event of a sandbox observing PowerShell execution, a delay and other obfuscation may be added to avoid detection._"